process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 conditions.
 Please try to use materials covered by a Free License to avoid any license compliance issues.

 In that case, you must add credit in the following docs:
-- in the source code
+- In the source code
-- in the BPMN support documentation: at the same place or close to the BPMN supported element
+- In the BPMN support documentation: at the same place or close to the BPMN supported element
-- in the main README: we don't list all icons there, but we reference projects where the icons come from
+- In the main README: we don't list all icons there, but we reference projects where the icons come from